1006 Absence from Work

 -

-Supervisors should carefully review the request prior to denying the sick leave and should be able to support the decision to deny the request.
+Supervisors should carefully review the request prior to denying the sick leave and should be able to justify the decision to deny the request.

 Section K: Medical Examination